-Canon 1D Mark IV versus Canon 77D
+Canon 1D Mark IV vs 77D

 The Canon EOS-1D Mark IV and the Canon EOS 77D are two digital cameras that were officially introduced, respectively, in October 2009 and February 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark IV) and an APS-C (77D) sensor.
-The 1D Mark IV has a resolution of 16 megapixel, whereas the 77D provides 24 MP.
+The 1D Mark IV has a resolution of 16 megapixels, whereas the 77D provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 77D is considerably smaller (47 percent) than the Canon 1D Mark IV.
 Moreover, the 77D is substantially lighter (56 percent) than the 1D Mark IV.
 It is worth mentioning in this context that the 1D Mark IV is splash and dust resistant, while the 77D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 1D Mark IV) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (77D).
 You can compare the optics available in the Canon EF Lens Catalog.